bertolinimarco/discord-bot-avonder/README.md

 - Generate _things_ (Adventures, NPCs, Riddles, Books...) `Avonder generate adventure`
 - Welcome you to the server, (if you are new) and say hello!
 Try writing `Avonder hi`

-Avonder is currently only enabled on the #avonder channel, to test some of its functions, but you can always message him in private.
 ## Dev

 Config `.env` variables by renaming `.env.example` in `.env` and add your Discord bot token.